The Ultimate U.S. Food Bucket List

 Want to sample different moles?
 Head to downtown LA’s Grand Central Market, where you’ll find “Chiles Secos,” a vendor specializing in dried chiles and moles.
 The moles are in pans behind glass and could be mistaken for gelato.

 Besides the classic mole negro, there is also red mole, mole with sesame seeds, and more.
 While the red mole looks great, I think I’ll stick to the one that’s more reminiscent of dark chocolate.
-Because you can never go wrong with chocolate in my book!
+Because, in my book, you can never go wrong with chocolate!

 Key Lime pie